Peel Hunt Reaffirms “Add” Rating for RDI Reit (LON:RDI)

-Peel Hunt reissued their add rating on shares of RDI Reit (LON:RDI) in a research note released on Thursday, ThisIsMoney.Co.Uk reports.
+RDI Reit (LON:RDI)‘s stock had its “add” rating reiterated by equities researchers at Peel Hunt in a research note issued on Thursday, ThisIsMoney.Co.Uk reports.

-Several other analysts have also commented on the stock.
-JPMorgan Chase & Co. dropped their price target on shares of RDI Reit from GBX 140 ($1.72) to GBX 75 ($0.92) and set a neutral rating on the stock in a research report on Friday, April 3rd.
-Canaccord Genuity raised shares of RDI Reit to a buy rating and set a GBX 80 ($0.98) price objective on the stock in a report on Wednesday, May 20th.
-Finally, Berenberg Bank increased their price objective on shares of RDI Reit from GBX 80 ($0.98) to GBX 100 ($1.23) and gave the company a buy rating in a report on Wednesday, July 8th.
-Three analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and a consensus price target of GBX 101.67 ($1.25).
+Several other research firms have also commented on RDI.
+Canaccord Genuity raised RDI Reit to a “buy” rating and set a GBX 80 ($0.98) price target on the stock in a research report on Wednesday, May 20th.
+JPMorgan Chase & Co. cut their price target on RDI Reit from GBX 140 ($1.72) to GBX 75 ($0.92) and set a “neutral” rating on the stock in a research report on Friday, April 3rd.
+Finally, Berenberg Bank lifted their price target on RDI Reit from GBX 80 ($0.98) to GBX 100 ($1.23) and gave the stock a “buy” rating in a research report on Wednesday, July 8th.
+Three equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The stock currently has an average rating of “Buy” and an average target price of GBX 101.67 ($1.25).

 RDI is a UK Real Estate Investment Trust (UK-REIT) committed to becoming the UK's leading income focused REIT.
 The Company's income-led business model and strategic priorities are designed to offer shareholders superior, sustainable and growing income returns, with a target growth in underlying earnings per share of 3%-5% across the medium term.